10 Best Sources of Potassium Reviewed

 Taste and Practicality

 They are called sweet potatoes for a reason.
-They can be made into fries, put in a stir fry or just eaten whole.
+The best of both sweet and potato worlds they can be made into fries, put in a stir fry or just eaten whole.
 They are easy to prepare and taste great.

 A bit pricier then other varieties of potatoes, they also contain many nutrients that make the price difference reasonable.
 If you are on a tight budget though consider russet potatoes as an alternative.